ukulililixl/ParaRC/README.md

 #### Encode data

 * ParaRC leverages [OpenEC](https://github.com/ukulililixl/openec) to encode data in HDFS-3.
-Please refer to the document of OpenEC to encode data in HDFS.
+Please refer to the document of OpenEC to deploy HDFS-3 and OpenEC.
+* Please run the following script to encode data in HDFS-3 by (14,10) Clay code with w=256.
+    * `python script/gendata.py 20 Clay 14 10 256`
+    * This script will encode 20 stripes with (14,10) Clay code with w=256.

 #### Start ParaRC